Fredrik93/teily-frontend/README.md

 ### Running the app: $npm run dev

-you can mae a postrequest to the render backend:
+you can make a postrequest to the render backend:

 curl -X POST https://teily-backend-v1-latest.onrender.com/teily \
      -H "Content-Type: application/json" \